 Failing to designate a guardian or conservator will permit the court to choose the person responsible for your finances.
 However, the court may authorize a different person from whom you would have chosen.
 As a result, dictating these roles now can ensure that your wishes are met for your financial management.

 Ready to Plan for Your Future?
 For Our Elder Law Attorney Team at McCarthy & Akers, PLC, Your Needs Are Our Priority

 No one wants to think about getting older, much less plan for it.
 But making critical life care planning decisions sooner rather than later can make a huge difference down the road.
 At McCarthy & Akers, PLC, we make choosing a legal partner easy.
 We provide the legal guidance you need and transform complicated legal matters into a simple, worry-free process.

 Look no further if you're searching online for an "elder law attorney" near me.
-Contact our elder law attorney team from one of our offices in Strasburg, Woodstock, Front Royal, Winchester, Manassas, and Warrenton at (540) 722-2181, or fill out our online form, to schedule a consultation.
+Contact our elder law attorney team from one of our offices in Strasburg, Front Royal, Winchester, and Manassas at (540) 722-2181, or fill out our online form, to schedule a consultation.
 We’re here to help guide you through every step in planning your future.

 Copyright © 2022.
 McCarthy & Akers, PLC.
 All rights reserved.

 The information in this blog post (“post”) is provided for general informational purposes only and may not reflect the current law in your jurisdiction.
 No information in this post should be construed as legal advice from the individual author or the law firm, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting based on any information included in or accessible through this post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country, or other appropriate licensing jurisdiction.

 302 W Boscawen St.